Subscribe to updates

 Appointment of Political Assistants

-The legislation restricts Political Assistants to the three largest political groups, and only political groups with at least 10% of the total number of seats on the Council qualify for this support.
-With 55 members, the threshold is groups with at least six members.
-The council will consider whether or not to appoint Political Assistants for qualifying political groups.
+The legislation restricts Political Assistants to the three largest political groups and only political groups with at least 10% of the total number of seats on the Council qualify for this support.
+With 55 Members, the threshold is groups with at least six members.

 Attendees

-Cllr Colin Hay Deputy Group Leader for the Liberal Democrats • Liberal Democrat
+Cllr Colin Hay Deputy Leader & Cabinet Member for Finance, Assets & Transformation • Liberal Democrat

 Cllr Alex Hegenbarth Liberal Democrat